Integral Representations of Three Novel Multiple Zeta Functions for Barnes Type: A Probabilistic Approach

 {\bf 1.
 Introduction} [2]{ \left(

 \right) }

 Consider the Hurwitz zeta function

-where the parameter $b>0$ and the complex variable $s\in\C$ has the real part $\rm{Re}(s)>1.$ When $b=1$, $\zeta(s;b)$ reduces to the famous Riemann zeta function
+where the parameter $b>0$ and the complex variable $s\in\C$ has the real part ${\rm Re}(s)>1.$ When $b=1$, $\zeta(s;b)$ reduces to the famous Riemann zeta function

-which plays an important role in analytic number theory (see, e.g., Apostal 1976).
+which plays an important role in analytic number theory (see, e.g., Apostal \cite{Apo1976}).
 It is known that each of both zeta functions in (1) and (2) can extend to a meromorphic function in the whole complex plane $\C$ and has a simple pole at $s=1$ where it has residue 1.

-As for multidimensional generalizations of (1) and (2), there are various multiple ($r$-tuple or $r$-fold) zeta functions proposed in the literature (see, e.g., the survey paper by Matsumoto 2010, the thesis by Onozuka 2014, and the references therein), where $r\ge 1$ is an integer.
-We recall a few of the results in the following: \\ (i) Euler--Zagier multiple (Riemann) zeta function (Euler 1776, Zagier 1994, Hoffman 1992, Zhao 2000, Matsumoto 2002a, Mehta et al. 2016)
+As for multidimensional generalizations of (1) and (2), there are various multiple ($r$-tuple or $r$-fold) zeta functions proposed in the literature (see, e.g., the survey paper by Matsumoto \cite{Mat2010}, the thesis by Onozuka \cite{Ono2014}, and the references therein), where $r\ge 1$ is an integer.
+We recall a few of the results in the following: \\ (i) Euler--Zagier multiple (Riemann) zeta function (\cite{Eul1776, Hof1992, Mat2002a, MSV2016, Zag1994, Zha2000})